cltweedie/upbeat/README.md

 I made this app over a *two-week iteration*; at the end of a three-month, intensive web development course at [We Got Coders](http://wegotcoders.com).

 The app is designed for musicians and music producers to share samples they have made (drum loops, hits, riffs etc).
-The audio samples (in WAV format) are uploaded and stored on amazon S3, as is a waveform respresentation of the sound that is rendered after the sound has been uploaded.
+The audio samples (in WAV format) are uploaded and stored on amazon S3, as is a waveform representation of the sound that is rendered after the sound has been uploaded.

 Key Gems: Devise / OmniAuth / Carrierwave / Waveform / SoundManager2 / Bootstrap-sass